drscotthawley/SHAART/README.md

 Most of these features are illustrated in the <a href="#screenshots">Screenshots</a> section further down this page.

-* **RT60 Measurement:** The reason SHAART was written in the first place.
+* **Reverberation Time (RT60) Measurement:** The reason SHAART was written in the first place.
 Load an audio file, filter in different octave bands, draw a "best fit" line on the graph by hand, read off the reverb time.
 (Designed to mimic functionality of SMAART Acoustics Tools(tm).)
 Can show two files ("File A" and "File B") at once.
 See "Tutorial(s)" below for a demo.
 * **Waveform Display:** Linear scale only.
 Displays two waveforms ("File A" and "File B") at once.
 * **Power Spectrum:** Pretty standard display Doesn't do a log scale yet, though I'd like to add that.
 Displays two spectra ("File A" and "File B" at once.)
 * **Spectrogram:**  Shows magnitude as color, vs frequency and time. as with Power Spectrum.
 Offers a few colormaps.
 No log freq scale yet.
 Only one file ("File A") shown.